rust-lang/rfcs/text/0000-scope-drop.md

 # Prior art
 [prior-art]: #prior-art

-Vale has [Higher RAII](https://verdagon.dev/blog/higher-raii-7drl), TODO this deserves more investigation and discussion.
+Vale has [Higher RAII](https://verdagon.dev/blog/higher-raii-7drl), which is an extremely similar feature.

 TODO: talk about linear-rust